We welcome photographers to join our endeavor.

 chrome, email us (email@example.com (English) or firstname.lastname@example.org (French, Italian))

 a scan with a height of 2160 pixels.
-The following examples should help
+The following video should help

 clarify and remind you that we need the whole area, including the rebate (the area, not

 exposed to light, with the frame number and the type of film).